Skip to content

 Falling P/S - opportunity or warning?

 Could be: (1) Market overreaction - genuine value opportunity.
 (2) Fundamental deterioration - margins compressing, growth slowing.
 (3) Sector rotation away from quality.
-Always investigate why before buying.
+Investigating the underlying reasons matters before purchase.
 Cheapest 10% of stocks (low P/S) outperformed market historically (value premium) but with significant idiosyncratic risk.

 Related Calculators